bekk/bekk-christmas/post/javascript/higher-order-functions.md

 authors:
   - Sander Sandøy
 ---
 But, what on earth is a higher-order function?
-Higher-order functions stem from the functional programming paradigm, and it is defined as *a function that receives a function as an argument, or returns the function as an output.* Higher-order functions are in contrast to first-order functions, which don’t take functions as arguments or return a function as an output.\
+Higher-order functions stem from the functional programming paradigm, and it is defined as *a function that receives a function as an argument, or returns the function as an output.*\
 \
 During the release of ES5, a number of higher-order functions were exposed as methods on the [Array-prototype](https://developer.mozilla.org/tr/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype), meaning that these functions became available to every array in the JavaScript-ecosystem.
 The introduction of these methods massively changed the way I work with data in JavaScript, and I will now provide examples from a simple application where I display both the power and simplicity of these higher-order functions.